Prefix Sum Array Technique

 };

-The prefix sum technique explained in this article utilizes a precomputed preSum
+The prefix sum technique explained in this article uses a precomputed preSum

-array to quickly calculate the sum of elements within an index range.
-However, it is not limited to summation; it can also be used to quickly calculate the maximum, minimum, product, etc., within a range.
+array to quickly calculate the sum of elements within a given index range.
+However, it is not limited to summation; it can also be used for quickly computing products and other scenarios.

-Additionally, prefix sum arrays are often combined with other data structures or algorithm techniques.
-I will explain these combinations through exercises in Frequent Problems with Prefix Sum Techniques.
+Moreover, prefix sum arrays are often combined with other data structures or algorithmic techniques.
+I will explain these combinations in High-Frequency Prefix Sum Exercises along with relevant exercises.

-Another important point: The prerequisite for using prefix sum techniques is that the original array nums
+First Limitation: The prerequisite for using the prefix sum technique is that the original array nums

 If an element in the original array changes, the values in the preSum

-array after that element become invalid, requiring time to recalculate, which is not much different from the standard brute-force method.
+array after that element become invalid, requiring time to recalculate the preSum

 Related Problems